mpalatsi/PetMate/README.md

 ## 📋 Overview

-PetMate is a web application that helps pet owners find playmates for their pets.
-It allows users to create profiles for their pets, search for compatible playmates, schedule playdates, and communicate with other pet owners.
+PetMate is a Flask-based web application for pet owners to connect, schedule playdates, and share photos of their pets.

 ## ✨ Features